 3 Home Maintenance Tips For Phoenix Summers06/07/2016Greg Arnett In summertime, your biggest care should be about how many guests are coming to your barbecue, and not how to deal with high utility bills, a rotted deck, or a broken appliance.
-Prevention is the key to summer home maintenance in Phoenix.
-By inspecting and resolving little issues, you can avoid larger, more expensive projects in the future.
+The key to summer home maintenance in Phoenix is prevention.
+By inspecting and resolving little issues you discover, you can avoid larger, more expensive projects in the future.
 Here’s 3 home maintenance tips for summer that help you stay on top of your home’s maintenance before larger problems occur.1.
 Make Your Home More Energy EfficientSummer is a great time in Phoenix to work on your home’s energy efficiency so that you can keep your home cool and lower your energy bills.
 Begin by checking your windows and doors for leaks that let air in.
 Add weatherstripping to doors or replace cracked weatherstripping if you feel air coming through.
-Check your windows’ caulking for any cracks or missing pieces and replace the cracked sections.Purchasing energy efficient window treatments like plantation shutters is another way you can reduce your utility bill - and perhaps even qualify for a tax credit.
+Check your windows’ caulking for any cracks or missing pieces and replace the cracked sections.You can also reduce your energy bill by installing an energy efficient window treatment like plantation shutters - and perhaps even qualify for a tax credit.
 Polywood® faux wood plantation shutters minimize air transfer through the glass in your windows.
 They’re 70% more energy efficient than normal wooden shutters and 1600% more energy efficient than aluminum blinds which are found in many homes.2.
 Brighten Up Your Porches And Patios If you want to throw parties on your porch or patio this summer, check that it’s in the best shape for guests.
 First, check your deck or patio for safety.
 See if there are any boards, supports, or steps that need replacing because they’re broken and can’t bear weight.
-Then stain or seal your patio and deck to give it a new look and protect it from the summer sun and rain.After you’ve replaced or repaired any broken boards and areas and sealed your patio, it’s time to make it shine.
-Make your windows and doors adjacent to your patio and deck more interesting by adding window treatments such as plantation shutters for your sliding door or french doors or sidelight shutters.
+Give your patio and deck a fresh look and protect it from the relentless summer sun and rain by staining or sealing it.After you’ve replaced or repaired any broken boards and areas and sealed your patio, it’s time to make it shine.
+You can add interest to the windows and doors next to your patio and porch by adding window treatments such as sidelight shutters or plantation shutters for your french door or sliding doors.
 Then add new patio furniture or perhaps even a fire pit.
 Landscape the edges of your porch or patio to cheer up the space.3.
 Maintain Large AppliancesAppliances that are broken or leak can disrupt your summer activities.
 Here’s a list of things to check for with your major appliances to keep them humming along:● Refrigerator.
 Clogged refrigerator coils can increase your energy bill since your fridge needs to work harder.
 It’s easy to clean and vacuum them out.
 Begin by unplugging your refrigerator and then use your vacuum’s crevice tool (or a coil cleaning brush attachment) to vacuum out and unclog the coils.● Dishwasher.
 Inspect your dishwasher for any leaks or backed up water.
 Then deodorize it and give it a deep clean by adding a cup of vinegar to a cycle.
 You’ll also want to empty and clean the filter (located underneath the spray arms in most models) with soap and water.● Washer and dryer.
 Check your washing machine hoses for any leaks, cracks, or bulges.
 If needed, replace the hoses.
 You should clear out your dryer hose and exterior vent annually or pay a professional to do the job.Enjoy Your SummerBy keeping on top of your home and appliances, you’ll be able to have a pleasant summer.
 If you’re interested in giving your house a fresh look this year with window treatments for your patios, living rooms, or kitchen, check out our idea gallery and then call us for a free in-home consultation at 480-485-7743.
 We’ll show you all your window treatment options in Phoenix and do all the work and installation so you can sit back and enjoy your summer.